 Getting started with LiteRT (Tensorflow Lite)

 So Google recently renamed TensorflowLite to LiteRT.
 And yes that was a genius move indeed.
-Because now for the time in my life I actually want to try TFLite … yea, I mean LiteRT.
+Because now for the first time in my life I actually want to try TFLite … yea, I mean LiteRT.

 In the real world you’d ideally think like a regular ML developer and start with discovering a dataset that then you’d use to train a model.
 And then as a next step you’d invent a problem that could be solved by your trained model.